meltyourface/blank/posts/Spiritualism/Qabalistic-Tree-of-Life-Study-A-Four-Session-Curriculum/index.md

 ---
 Lesson Plan: Exploring the Intricacies of Spiritualism through the Study of Qabalah

-Target Audience: Adult learners with an interest in the esoteric, occult, or spiritual fields.
+**Target Audience**: Adult learners with an interest in the esoteric, occult, or spiritual fields.

 **Duration**: Four 2-hour sessions, held weekly.